thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/sendmany.md

 {% enditemplate %}

-*Example from Bitcoin Core 0.10.0*
+*Example from Dash Core 0.12.2*

-From the account *test1*, send 0.1 bitcoins to the first address and 0.2 bitcoins to the second address, with a comment of "Example Transaction".
+From the account *test1*, send 0.1 dash to the first address and 0.2 dash to the second address, with a comment of "Example Transaction".

 {% highlight bash %}
-bitcoin-cli -testnet sendmany \
+dash-cli -testnet sendmany \
   "test1" \
   '''
     {
-      "mjSk1Ny9spzU2fouzYgLqGUD8U41iR35QN": 0.1,
+      "ySutkc49Khpz1HQN8AfWNitVBLwqtyaxvv": 0.1,
-      "mgnucj8nYqdrPFh2JfZSB1NmUThUGnmsqe": 0.2
+      "yhQrX8CZTTfSjKmaq5h7DgSShyEsumCRBi": 0.2
     } ''' \
   6       \
+  false   \
   "Example Transaction"
 {% endhighlight %}

 Result:

 {% highlight text %}
-ec259ab74ddff199e61caa67a26e29b13b5688dc60f509ce0df4d044e8f4d63d
+a7c0194a005a220b9bfeb5fdd12d5b90979c10f53de4f8a48a1495aa198a6b95
+{% endhighlight %}

+*Example from Dash Core 0.12.2 (InstantSend)*

+From the account *test1*, send 0.1 dash to the first address and 0.2 dash to the second address using InstantSend, with a comment of "Example Transaction".

+{% highlight bash %}
+dash-cli -testnet sendmany \
+  "test1" \
+  '''
+    {
+      "ySutkc49Khpz1HQN8AfWNitVBLwqtyaxvv": 0.1,
+      "yhQrX8CZTTfSjKmaq5h7DgSShyEsumCRBi": 0.2
+    } ''' \
+  6       \
+  false   \
+  "Example Transaction"
+  '''
+    [""]
+  '''     \
+  true
+{% endhighlight %}

+Result:

+{% highlight text %}
+3a5bbaa1a7aa3a8af45e8f1adf79528f99efc61052b0616d41b33fb8fb7af347
+{% endhighlight %}

+*Example from Dash Core 0.12.2 (PrivateSend)*

+From the account *test1*, send 0.1 dash to the first address and 0.2 dash to the second address using PrivateSend, with a comment of "Example Transaction".

+{% highlight bash %}
+dash-cli -testnet sendmany \
+  "test1" \
+  '''
+    {
+      "ySutkc49Khpz1HQN8AfWNitVBLwqtyaxvv": 0.1,
+      "yhQrX8CZTTfSjKmaq5h7DgSShyEsumCRBi": 0.2
+    } ''' \
+  6       \
+  false   \
+  "Example Transaction"
+  '''
+    [""]
+  '''    \
+  false  \
+  true
+{% endhighlight %}

+Result:

+{% highlight text %}
+43337c8e4f3b21bedad7765fa851a6e855e4bb04f60d6b3e4c091ed21ffc5753
 {% endhighlight %}

 *See also*